basho/basho_docs/source/languages/en/riak/ops/advanced/configs/configuration-files.md

 # and so on
 ```

 For detailed information about a particular configuration variable, use the `config describe <variable>` command.
+This command will output a description of what the parameter configures, which datatype you should use to set the parameter (integer, string, etc.), the default value of the parameter, the currently set value in the node, and the name of the parameter in older versions of Riak (if applicable).

-For in-depth information about, the `ring_size` variable, for example:
+For in-depth information about the `ring_size` variable, for example:

 ```bash
 riak config describe ring_size